binaryphile/y2s/README.md

 y2s supports nesting arrays in hashes and vice-versa.

-y2s understands plain, single- and double-quoted scalars.
+y2s understands plain (unquoted), single- and double-quoted scalars.
 It strives for compatibility with Ruby's syck implementation as a guide.

 y2s only accepts indents of two space characters per level.